adolby/AndrewDolby.com/README.md

 ## Features

-1. Download and analyze GitHub Release info to display download links for my projects.
+1. Downloads and analyzes GitHub Release info to display download links for my projects that exist as executables.
 This is accomplished with core.async channels, which are the Clojure(Script) version of Go channels.
 Channels are also known as co-routines or communicating sequential processes in other languages.

-2. Template from valid HTML markup with kioo and Reagent, a ClojureScript React wrapper.

-3. Swap the site theme around with the footer links
+2. Swap the site theme around with the footer links

+## Implementation Details

+1. Uses re-frame and Reagent. re-frame is a Flux implementation that supplies a reactive flow template for structuring a ClojureScript app.
+Reagent is a ClojureScript React wrapper (and more!) that provides great performance while taking care of view updates as you change your application state.

+2. Template from valid HTML markup with kioo

 ## License
 MIT